 An RJ11 6-way connector, as shown and described below, serves as a means of supplying and controlling DC power to the modem.
-It is necessary to connect an external power supply, since the available power on the USB port is not sufficient to run the modem.

-The supply voltage, VCC, required by the modem is 5V - 32V DC.
+The supply voltage, VCC, required by the modem is in the range 5V - 32V DC.
 Application of the supply voltage does not switch the modem on.
-To do so an additional active-high control signal, TO_IN, must be applied for > 1 second.
+To do so an additional active-high control signal, TO\IN, must be applied for > 1 second.

-Please see chapter "3.1 Switching ON the modem" for further important details about TO_IN and power supply requirements, especially if TO_IN is applied in parallel to VCC.
+Please see chapter "3.1 Switching the modem on" for further important details about TO\IN and power supply requirements, especially if TO\IN is applied in parallel to VCC.
 VCC and GND are reverse-polarity and over-voltage protected.

-This does not apply for the GND on the antenna connector if this coax GND / shield are connected to your applications group plane.
+This does not apply for the GND on the antenna connector if this coax GND / shield are connected to your applications ground-plane.

 PIN Description

 1 VCC

-2 -
+2

-3 EMERG_OFF
+3 HR_IN

-44 TO_IN
+4 TO_IN

-5 -
+5

 6 GND